programacion-bucle-foreach

 As we can see, most languages have the concept of FOREACH (understood as a loop that allows us to perform an action on all elements of a collection).

-Some languages like C# or PHP have a reserved word foreach
+Some languages like C# or PHP have a reserved word foreach.
+While other languages like C++ or Java use syntax variations using for.

-On the other hand, some languages like JavaScript, TypeScript, or Kotlin, lack a dedicated FOREACH loop in the language.
+On the other hand, some languages like JavaScript, TypeScript, or Kotlin, lack a FOREACH loop native to the language.
 Instead, they provide the functionality through a method of the collection.

-In any case, the functionality and the goal are the same.
+In any case, the functionality and objective are the same.
 Apart from syntax differences, they are basically equivalent.